-Councilman Terrell Pruitt was elected to his second term as representative of the Ward 1 community, which includes the Lee-Harvard, Lee-Seville, Mount Pleasant and Union-Miles neighborhoods on the southeast side of Cleveland, in November 2009.
+Councilman Terrell Pruitt was elected to his third term as representative of the Ward 1 community, which includes the Lee-Harvard, Lee-Seville, Mount Pleasant and Union-Miles neighborhoods on the southeast side of Cleveland, in November 2013.

 Councilman Pruitt is a strong proponent of education, speaking on the value of obtaining schooling and improving oneself through education at every opportunity.
 As Councilman, he has developed a relationship with the Cleveland Metropolitan School District (CMSD) and is working to encourage policies and procedures that will result in an increase in the quality of a CSMD education.
 The Councilman has also taken advantage of his Employment Committee Chairmanship to look into increasing job training and continuing education opportunities that can increase job capacity for Clevelanders.